ao66ao/makerspaces/pages/dewey.md

 ### Further Resources
 There are many different resources about makerspaces available for libraries both online and in print.
 Click the button below for a list of resources to get started.

-{% include feature/button.html text="Resources" link="/resources.html" color="info" %}
+{% include feature/button.html text="Resources for Libraries" link="/resources.html" color="info" %}
 <br>
 <br>

 ### More Programming and Project Ideas
 Find ideas for ways to use your makerspaces:

-{% include feature/button.html text="Projects" link="/projects.html" color="info" %}
+{% include feature/button.html text="Makerspace Projects" link="/projects.html" color="info" %}

 ## Find Your Maker Community